Rocky Mountain Ram Hunting in Pennsylvania

 Information About Rocky Mountain Ram Hunts

 Rocky Mountain Ram hunts at Tioga Ranch are guided.
 Our guides are professional experts who help you find, kill and handle the animals, searching out the biggest and oldest trophy rams available.
-It’s a very physically demanding hunt, so only take this hunt on if you’re physically capable of covering rough terrain.

 When you hunt at Tioga, you won’t have to spend days figuring out the lay of the land to bag big game.
 Guides are with you every step of the way, showing you where to look for rams, and helping you hit your mark.
 Plus, with meals, lodging and skinning/butchering as part of the deal, we’ve got you covered.
 Just show up and be prepared to hunt– and have a great time.